forknote/forknote.net/content/documentation/cryptonote-generator/forknote.md

 * TOC
 {:toc}

 Forknote adds the [parameters of Cryptonote generator][Cryptonote_generator_core_parameters_documentation] to the daemon, simplewallet and payment gateway.
-It allows easy creation of private chains.
+It allows easy creation of private blockchains.

 ## How it works